 And that’s the core issue.

-Optimization only improves results when insight can be applied while buyers are still moving through their decision process.
+Optimization only improves results when real buyer intelligence can be applied while buyers are still moving through their decision process.

 As Michael McGoldrick, Global VP of Marketing at pharosIQ, recently put it: